GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-81/index.md

 We did this because it is important to ensure Chrome continues to be stable, secure, and work reliably for anyone who depends on it.

-{% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/GHbwYSfm0D7biJ0GZhOL.jpg", alt="Screenshot of Chromium Calendar", className="float-right" %}
+{% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/GHbwYSfm0D7biJ0GZhOL.jpg", alt="Screenshot of Chromium Calendar", className="float-right", height="391", width="800" %} %}

 In short, Chrome 81 is rolling out now.
 We're going to skip Chrome 82, and move directly to Chrome 83, which will be released 3 weeks earlier than planned,